miLibris/flask-rest-jsonapi/docs/resource.rst

 Resource
 ========

-Flask-Rest-JSONAPI provides 2 resource class helpers:
+Flask-REST-JSONAPI provides 3 resource class helpers:

     - ResourceList
     - ResourceDetail
+    - ResourceRelationship

 ..
 Note::
     If you forget to set one of the required attributes of a resource class, the library will raise an Exception to